Your first week with outl

 read MIT 6.824 lecture 4 #lecture #distsys

-Press i, position cursor at the end, then Enter (or Esc + o)
+Press i, position cursor at the end, then Enter (or Esc + o) to make a new block, type:

 key concept: vector clocks